aitoroses/floxide/README.md

 ## 📄 License

-Flowrs is available under the MIT License - see the [LICENSE](LICENSE) file for details.
+Floxide is available under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 - The Rust community for their excellent crates and support
-- Our amazing contributors who help make Flowrs better every day
+- Our amazing contributors who help make Floxide better every day
 <!-- Trigger rebuild: martes, 25 de febrero de 2025, 18:49:33 CET -->